pimatic/pimatic/README.md

 Version 0.8 is ready for testing
 --------------------------------
-pimatic version 0.8 is now available for installation in the npm-registry. <span style="color: red">Please do a complete reinstallation instead of a update from 0.7</span>.
-Read more about it <a href="https://github.com/pimatic/pimatic/issues/207">here</a>.
+pimatic version 0.8 is now available for installation in the npm-registry. __Please do a complete reinstallation instead of a update from 0.7.__ Read more about it [here](https://github.com/pimatic/pimatic/issues/207).

 [More information about the changes.](https://github.com/pimatic/pimatic/issues/186)